Category Archives: French Royals

 • Marie Louise of Lorraine (1716 – 1723), died in childhood

 Elisabeth Therese’s mother first attempted to marry her to the 15-year-old King Louis XV of France.
-Louis XV had been engaged to marry 7-year-old Mariana Victoria of Spain, but she was sent back to Spain because she was too young to have children.
-A marriage with Elisabeth Therese was opposed by Louis XV’s chief minister Louis Henri I, Prince of Condé, Duke of Bourbon who said that the House of Lorraine was too closely related to the House of Habsburg and marriage with Elisabeth Therese cause conflict with the French nobility.
+Louis XV had been engaged to marry 7-year-old Mariana Victoria of Spain but she was sent back to Spain because she was too young to have children.
+A marriage with Elisabeth Therese was opposed by Louis XV’s chief minister Louis Henri I, Prince of Condé, Duke of Bourbon who said that the House of Lorraine was too closely related to the House of Habsburg and marriage with Elisabeth Therese caused conflict with the French nobility.
 In 1729, marriage negotiations with Elisabeth Therese’s recently widowed first cousin Louis d’Orléans, Duke of Orléans fell apart when her father died.

 Elisabeth Therese’s husband Carlo Emanuele III, King of Sardinia; Credit – Wikipedia

-In 1736, Elisabeth Therese’s brother Francis, who had succeeded his father as Duke of Lorraine, married the Archduchess Maria Theresa of Austria, daughter and heiress apparent of Charles VI, Holy Roman Emperor’s territories of Austria, Hungary, Croatia, and Bohemia.
+In 1736, Elisabeth Therese’s brother Francis, who had succeeded his father as Duke of Lorraine, married the Archduchess Maria Theresa of Austria, daughter and heiress apparent of Karl VI, Holy Roman Emperor’s territories of Austria, Hungary, Croatia, and Bohemia.
 This marriage between the House of Lorraine and the House of Habsburg allowed a more prestigious marriage for Elisabeth Therese.
 In late 1736, the twice-widowed 35-year-old Carlo Emanuele III, King of Sardinia asked to marry the 25-year-old Elisabeth Therese.
 Carlo Emanuele and Elisabeth Therese were half-first cousins as their mothers were half-sisters.
 After a proxy marriage on March 5, 1737, at the Château de Lunéville in the Duchy of Lorraine, now in France, Carlo Emanuele and Elisabeth Therese married in person on April 1, 1737, in Lyon, France.

 Carlo Emanuele’s four surviving children from his second marriage to Polyxena of Hesse-Rheinfels-Rotenburg were Elisabeth Therese’s stepchildren: